4. How to make a public interest disclosure

 • by phone

-• by voicemail
+• via voicemail

-Contact details for making a PID to the VI
+Contact details for your PID

 Victorian Inspectorate, PO Box 617 Collins Street West 8007